How much will my rhinoplasty cost?

 Septoplasty (surgical correction of the inside structure of the nose to improve breathing) may be covered in part or in entirety by your insurance.
 Coverage for septoplasty varies depending on your health care plan, and is ultimately determined case-by-case.
 Any deductibles and co-insurances will still apply, according to your individual insurance account.
 For most septoplasty, the outward appearance of the nose is not changed.

 Some patients have combined cases of septoplasty and rhinoplasty.
 The septoplasty portion may be covered separately by your insurance company, while the remaining expenses related to cosmetic rhinoplasty would be the responsibility of the patient.
-If you think you may qualify for a combined case, you may want to contact your insurance provider to determine your eligibility.
-You might be surprised to discover savings and relief!

 If you have trouble breathing through your nose, we can arrange your appointment with Dr. Waterman’s ENT clinic.
 You must present your insurance information prior to scheduling your insurance based consultation.
 If you have nasal obstruction, it may be due to underlying sinus problems.
 Dr. Waterman also performs balloon sinuplasty for nasal and sinus blockage.
 Click here for more information.